ome/omero-documentation/omero/sysadmins/restricted-admins.rst

-Full administrators in OMERO can create new administrators with restricted privileges using the OMERO.web interface, see the :guide:`facility managers guide <example_facility_manager.html>` in our Help documentation.
+Full administrators in OMERO can create new administrators with restricted privileges using the OMERO.web interface, see the :guide:`facility managers guide <example_facility_manager.html>`.
 OMERO.cli does not yet support easy management of restrictions nor does it offer the helpful :doc:`permissions mapping
 <mapping-restricted-admins>` but advanced users may :doc:`use OMERO.cli
 to adjust the restrictions <cli/light-admins>` on an administrator.